So, you think you have what it takes to help guide the boat? Here is some additional information about becoming an ARC Tutor.

 General Job Description and Expectations

-- Work with students individually or lead group sessions or test review sessions.
+- Work with students individually or lead weekly group sessions.

-- Participate in full day of intensive tutor training in August and/or January and attend additional mandatory ARC meetings as required throughout the semester.
+- Participate in full day of intensive tutor training in August and January and attend additional mandatory ARC meetings as required throughout the semester.
 If you are required to do so, complete online training by the assigned deadline to make up for missing live training.

 - Communicate with all ARC staff and students in a timely and appropriate fashion, including responding to email and phone contacts within 24 hours.